-This is often when leaders shortcut their own intelligence.
+This is often where leaders shortcut their own intelligence.
 They will meet with one candidate and fall in love with them or get sold immediately.

 The initial interview steps are qualifying those candidates who actually float to the top because of their resume or a strong recommendation.
-After that, they move above the others because they best embody the job description, not because they love to fish, have a great personality or know your cousin Johnny.
+But they move above the others because they best embody the job description – not because they love to fish, have a great personality, or know your cousin Johnny.

-If you find yourself overwhelmed with resumes reply with a form email asking 2 or 3 specific questions and use that to determine who moves forward in the process.
+If you find yourself overwhelmed with resumes, reply with a form email asking two or three specific questions.
+Use their responses to determine who moves forward in the process.
 Questions like:

-- In a sentence, what was appealing about this job description to you?
+• In a sentence, what was appealing to you about this job description?

-- What are the top 2 things you’re looking for in a new role?
+• What are the top two things you’re looking for in a new role?

-Work the process, as Nick Saban likes to say.
+But work the process, as Nick Saban likes to say.
 The process is your friend.
-Let the process carry the weight of the winnowing.
+And let the process carry the weight of the winnowing.

 Step Three: Interview Multiple Candidates

-I have lived on the belief that you should hire slow and fire fast for decades.
-I know there are exceptions but generally I believe it to be best.
-Non-profits and entrepreneurs are notorious for reversing this guideline.
+For decades, I have lived on the belief that you should hire slow and fire fast.
+I know there are exceptions, but generally I believe it to be best.
+Nonprofits and entrepreneurs are notorious for reversing this guideline.
 Someone seems like a great fit because of their corporate experience or their buy-in to the mission, and before you know it, they’re hired.

 Slow the enthusiasm train down.
 Commit to interviewing multiple candidates.
 There is no perfect candidate, and whether you end up hiring someone else altogether or just learn from the strengths of other candidates, it is worth your time.

 Trust me.
-Multiple candidates are a good thing.
+Many candidates are a good thing.
 After all, Tom Selleck was the first choice to be Indiana Jones and Han Solo.

 Step Four: Employ a Decision Process

-When you get down to your top 3-4 candidates, measure them against each other and an objective matrix.
-Build a matrix ahead of time as a scorecard, and build your interview process with that in mind.
+When you get down to your top three or four candidates, measure them against each other and an objective matrix.
+Build a matrix ahead of time as a scorecard and build your interview process with that in mind.

-If at all possible give them something tangible to do to help prove up their capabilities to fill the role you are hiring against.
-If nothing else, create a case study or something to discuss.
+If at all possible, give these candidates something tangible to do to help prove up their capabilities for the role you are hiring against.
+If nothing else, create a case study or possible scenarios to discuss with them.

-And, do some background work on them.
-You are already running a risk with ‘historical competence transference’.
-I can hear you saying – what the heck is that?
+And do some background work on them.
+You are already running a risk with “historical competence transference.”
+I can hear you saying, “What the heck is that?”
 It is the confidence that they can do here what they did over there.
-We look at someone’s resume, or we hear their success stories of working somewhere else and say “wow!”
-However, you’ll need to consider what unique things made them successful in their prior role, and are those things in place with you?
+We look at someone’s resume or we hear their success stories of working somewhere else and we say “Wow!”
+But what were the unique things that made them successful in their prior role, and are those things in place with you?